-For deposits and senior-senior unsecured bonds, our LGF analysis indicates an extremely low loss-given-failure, leading us to position their Provisional Rating Assessments at aa3, three notches above the a3 Adjusted BCA.
+For deposits and senior-senior unsecured bonds, as well as CRR liabilities, our LGF analysis indicates an extremely low loss-given-failure, leading us to position their Provisional Rating Assessments at aa3, three notches above the a3 Adjusted BCA.

 For senior unsecured debt, our LGF analysis indicates a very low loss-given-failure, leading us to position its Provisional Rating Assessment at a1, two notches above the a3 Adjusted BCA.